kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

         --min-nodes 2 \
         --enable-autoscaling
     ```
-     **WARNING**: this overgrants all GCP permissions to the cluster, so it's convenient to use.
-For a more secure cluster setup, refer to [Securing the cluster with fine-grained GCP permission control section](#securing-the-cluster-with-fine-grained-gcp-permission-control).
+     **WARNING**: Using `SCOPES="storage-rw,cloud-platform"` overgrants all GCP permissions to the cluster, so it's convenient to use.
+For a more secure cluster setup, refer to [Authenticating Pipelines to GCP](/docs/gke/authentication-pipelines/).

     Reference: